Monster Hunter (film): Plot

-In the New World where humans co-exist with a wide variety of large and savage monsters, a Hunter, a warrior trained to hunt and kill these powerful creatures, is separated from his team when their ship is attacked by the Diablos, a horned subterranean monster.
+In the New World, humans co-exist with a wide variety of large and savage monsters.
+There a Hunter, a warrior trained to hunt and kill these powerful creatures, is separated from his team when their ship is attacked by the Diablos, a horned subterranean monster.

 On Earth, U.S. Army Ranger Captain Natalie Artemis and her United Nations security team search for a missing team of soldiers in the desert.
 A sudden storm pulls them into a portal to the New World where they find the remains of the missing soldiers and their vehicles.

 As the Diablos approach them, the Hunter, who is observing the group, fires a warning signal.
 The Diablos, impervious to bullets and grenades, attacks and kills two members of the squad.

 The survivors hide in a cave, where they are attacked by a pack of monster-sized spiders called Nerscyllas.
 Artemis is injected with a paralyzing venom, and as the others try to save her, more Nerscyllas arrive and swarm them.
 Artemis wakes up in a Nerscylla lair, finding her team dead or infected with Nerscylla spawn, and escapes the lair by setting the pursuing monsters on fire.

-Above ground, she runs into the Hunter, and after fighting each other, they grudgingly agree to cooperate.
-Artemis learns that the portals are created by the Sky Tower, a structure located across the desert.
+Above ground, Artemis runs into the Hunter and, after fighting each other, they grudgingly agree to cooperate.
+She learns that the portals are created by the Sky Tower, a structure located across the desert.
 The Hunter reveals they will need to kill the Diablos in order to cross the desert safely and reach the tower.

 Artemis learns how to fight using the Hunter's unique bladed weapons and helps him set a trap for the Diablos to kill it with Nerscylla venom.
 The attack is successful, with Artemis delivering the finishing blow, but the Hunter is badly wounded.
-Constructing a makeshift stretcher, Artemis dutifully carries him across the desert.
+Constructing a makeshift stretcher, she dutifully carries him across the desert.